 Just around that time, someone published a paper claiming that it’s harder to change social classes in America than it is to move between the infamous castes of India.
 I’m not speaking of income.
 Many working class families are perfectly affluent.
 And it’s not just about all these habits, or even the style or quality of one’s employment, either.
 It’s a whole package of abilities, independence, and a certain entrepreneurial attitude, all cultivated over a lifetime.
 Beliefs and attitudes that sink so deep you’re not even aware of their influence on your thoughts and actions.
 It underlies your identity, your whole experience of the world.
 It’s a total subculture of its own.
 The odds of a person like me ever getting a life transplant that complete are just about one in fuck-all.

-Given all that, the nearly identical sentiment You ain’t seen nothin’ yet strikes my ear as way more fucked up, using the dreaded ain’t, which someone once told me is a contraction of “am not” or “are not,” that only “unsavory types” use.
+Getting back to the subject, the nearly identical sentiment “You ain’t seen nothin’ yet” strikes my ear as way more fucked up, using the dreaded ain’t, which someone once told me is a contraction of am not or are not that only unsavory types use.
 Hence, “You [are not] seen anything yet.”
 Ugly, right?
-But that’s not everything.
+But that’s not the real story.